 - 1 Open Pazzles Creative Cutter.
-See "Step 2: Open the Pazzles Creative Cutter Program" on page 32. - 2 Click the Create New Document image.
-See figure 52.
+See "Step 2: Open the Pazzles Creative Cutter Program" on page 34. - 2 Click the Create New Document image.
+See figure 57.

-3 Set up to cut on a 11" length by 8" height paper.
+3 Set up to cut a 12x12 paper.

 TIP: These measurements will be saved in the Recent pages window so that next time you can easily select this size.